What you need to know about taking pre-workout

 You need to know your body and goals before trying pre-workout.
 If you have high blood pressure or a weak heart, seek the advice of a healthcare professional.
 I don’t mean to scare you, it really can be beneficial.
 Especially on those days when you’re struggling to get motivated at the gym.
 And you can get lots of different flavours, (I have a sour watermelon flavour and it’s delicious)!

-But if you’re unsure, have a chat with one of our personal trainers who service Middle Park to Malvern.
+But if you’re unsure, have a chat with one of our personal trainers who service all of Melbourne and Sydney.
 They’ll help you weigh up the pros and cons in regards to your own health.
 So Get Going, summer’s almost here!